jgreitemann/jgreitemann.github.io/_posts/2019-02-03-recursive-visitors-from-fixed-point-combinators.md

 $$\mathsf{Y}g = (\lambda x \,.\, g(x\ x))(\lambda x \,.\, g(x\ x)),$$

-where we just replaced the "independent variable" with the concrete function
+where we just replaced the "independent variable" $$f$$ with the concrete function
 $$g$$ we're acting upon.
-We follow the same pattern in evaluating the right-
-hand-side: the first pair of parentheses defines a lambda function of $$x$$ which is then _evaluated_ at the point given by the second pair of parentheses,
+We follow the same pattern in evaluating the right-hand side: the first pair of parentheses defines a lambda function of $$x$$ which is then _evaluated_ at the point given by the second pair of parentheses,
 $$\lambda x\,.\, g(x\ x)$$,